yannelli/LarAgent/README.md

 ];
 ```

-It's recommended to use tool classes with any complex workflows as they provide more control over the tool's behavior, maintainability and reusability (can be used in different agents).
+It's recommended to use tool classes with any complex workflows as they provide: more control over the tool's behavior, maintainability and reusability (can be easily used in different agents).

 _Tool creation command coming soon_